Antony & the 18 other Man Utd debut scorers in the Premier League era

-Manchester United have a long history of world class footballers but only a select few players have scored on their debut for the club.
+Manchester United have a long history of world-class footballers but only a select few players have scored on their debut for the club.

+But a strong start isn’t always a signal of great times ahead.
 Some players build on that moment and have a long and successful United career, while others struggle to replicate it and fall by the wayside.

 Scholes was part of the famous class of 92 at Old Trafford but concerns over his size meant that he didn’t make his first-team debut until September 1994.